atdyck/ACKS-HFH/Chapter04.md

 **Combat Reflexes**: True warriors never hesitate in combat.
 The character gains a +1 bonus to surprise rolls and initiative rolls.
 This bonus does not apply when casting spells.

-**Combat Trickery**: The character is a cunning and tricky fighter.
+**Combat Trickery:** The character is a cunning and tricky fighter.
 Pick a special maneuver from any one of the following: Disarm, Force Back, Incapacitate, Knock Down, Overrun, Sunder, or Wrestle.
 When the character attempts this special maneuver in combat, the normal penalty for attempting the maneuver is reduced by 2 (e.g. from -4 to -2), and his opponent suffers a -2 penalty to his saving throw to resist the special maneuver.
-See [Special Maneuvers](Chapter06.md#special-maneuvers) in Chapter 6 for more details.
+In addition, anytime the character lands a [critical hit](Chapter04.md#critical-hits), he may apply his special maneuver as an effect in lieu of the outcome he rolled if desired.
 A character may take Combat Trickery multiple times, selecting an additional special maneuver to learn each time.

 **Command**: The character has mastered the art of command.
 His authority inspires men to follow him into danger.
 The character's henchmen and mercenaries receive a +2 bonus to morale.
 Morale is explained in [Hirelings, Henchmen, Mercenaries, and Specialists](Chapter03.md#hirelings-henchmen-mercenaries-and-specialists).